VictorVimont/blender-3d-printing-assembly-add-on/README.md

 ## Features incoming :

-- Use original mesh instead of a domain for brick génération if no domain are defined.
+- Use original mesh instead of a domain for brick generation if no domain are defined.
+- Rotate brick relative to mesh cursor with alpha transparency preview before processing.
-- Allow choosing if empty bricks should be deleted at the end of the process.
+- Allow choosing if empty bricks and if full bricks should be deleted at the end of the process.
-- Brick pattern section under brick panels.
-- Pause and resume process
+- Pause and resume process.
-- Brick spacing
+- Brick spacing.
-- French translation
+- French translation.

+Future :

+- Brickwork section.